baijum/essential-go/sphinx/data-structures.rst

 Answers to these additional exercises are given in the Appendix A.

-**Problem 1:** Write a program to record temperatures in different locations and functionality to check whether its freezing or not.
+**Problem 1:** Write a program to record temperatures for different locations and check if it’s freezing for a given place.

 **Problem 2:** Create a map of world nations and details.
-They key could be the country name and value could be an object with details including capital, currency, and population.
+The key could be the country name and value could be an object with details including capital, currency, and population.